apache/iotdb/docs/Documentation/UserGuide/3-Deployment/3-Build and use IoTDB by Dockerfile.md

             <version>0.8.0-SNAPSHOT</version>
         </dependency>
 ```
-Some example about how to use IoTDB with IoTDB-JDBC can be found at: https://github.com/apache/incubator-iotdb/tree/master/example/jdbc/src/main/java/org/apache/iotdb
+Some examples about how to use IoTDB with IoTDB-JDBC can be found at: https://github.com/apache/incubator-iotdb/tree/master/example/jdbc/src/main/java/org/apache/iotdb

-(Notice that because we have not published Apache IoTDB version 0.8.0 now, you have to compile the source code by `mvn install -DskipTests` to install the dependence into your local maven repository)

 6. Now enjoy it!